 A deeper look into the types of legal software to find the right tools for you

 The team at Legal Files Software knows how overwhelming it can be to research the types of legal software, so we created this two-part series to look at the different categories of these specialized software programs.
 In the first part of this series, we reviewed the types of legal software that help you manage your time and money.
-These include time and billing software, corporate spend and expense tracking programs, and calendaring and docket management tools.
+These include time and billing software, corporate spend and expense case tracking software, and calendaring and legal document database software.
 Now, we’re ready to talk about the legal software programs that help organize information related to matters and cases.

 The fourth type of legal software – Document and contract management